 Fear of Future Outcomes

-It’s difficult to imagine that employees, management, executive leadership, or external partners are willing to commit fraud against an organization.
-Even when they’re ready to admit employee fraud is a common occurrence, management may choose not to be proactive about detection because incidents result in difficult outcomes.
+Imagining that employees, management, executive leadership, or external partners are willing to commit fraud against an organization can be difficult.
+Even when ready to admit that employee fraud is a common occurrence, management may not to be proactive about detection given that incidents result in difficult outcomes.

 Here are potential outcomes when fraud is discovered: